Today, we’re taking a closer look at our DeLonghi Nespresso Lattisima Touch Coffee Maker Review.

 To start it up, you hit the power button and wait for the cup symbols to illuminate in a kind of landing strip formation.
 The machine is ready to brew once all of the lights have turned off again.
 If it sounds a little fussy, that’s because it is.
 Fortunately, it takes less than a minute for the coffee maker to prepare itself.

 Brewing a Cup of Joe

 Just like all coffee makers, this DeLonghi has a removable water container.
 It must be filled and returned to the machine before you can make your drink.
 What is different here is that there’s also a container for the milk.
 It comes with a clever movable handle so that you can tip the liquid into your coffee cup very gently once it has been steamed.

 The fact that it only works in conjunction with coffee capsules makes this machine an unsuitable choice for most people.
 It just isn’t very convenient.
 The capsules are expensive and they have a tendency to get stuck inside the device.
-It would be much simpler if the maker had a combi design and could produce drinks using ground coffee as well.
+It would be much simpler if the maker had a combi design and could produce drinks using ground coffee from an electric burr coffee grinder as well.